randomtwdude/gensouchess/design.md

 #### Fully Connected
 For `3` turns, every single one of your pieces enjoy the same powers as Toyohime herself.

+### Chimata
+- ♟️ Pawn

+#### Return To Nothing
+Chimata forces your opponent to pick a piece they control to give up.
+The piece given up becomes neutral and is capturable.

 ### Mizuchi
 - ♟️ Bishop